lukedodd/include-wrangler/README.md

 A tool for analysing the cost, in terms of compile time, of include directives and entire include files in C/C++ projects.

-Include-wrangler will can also output your programs include structure in graphvis format for visualisation or further analysis.
+Include-wrangler will also output your programs include structure in graphvis format for visualisation or further analysis.

 ## Build